 - Grow pennyroyal plant around your yard, especially where your dogs love to be.
 However, safeguard them in a way that they stay out of their reach.

 - Crush a handful of fresh pennyroyal leaves in a mortar and pestle till the leaves release oil and aroma.
 Tie this paste of pennyroyal leaves in a cheesecloth.
 Be careful about not dropping any juice of the leaves.
 Hang this cheesecloth in your room or any other place which is badly infested by fleas.
 Ensure to keep it out of reach of the children and pets.
-Also let your family members know about this herb and how your are using it so that they do not try to experiment with it in any way.
+Also, let your family members know about this herb and how you are using it so that they do not try to experiment with it in any way.

 - Pour 1-3 drops of pennyroyal essential oil onto your dog’s collar.
 Tie this collar to around your dog’s neck in such a way that oil doesn’t come in contact with your pet’s skin.
 If you see the dog itching or any other sign of allergy, remove the collar.